The Hong Kong Jockey Club Series: Fragrance of Time — In Search of Chinese Art of Scent

 Venue: Lecture Hall, B/F, Hong Kong Museum of Art

-*Enrolment for lecture on-site is not required.
-Lecture Hall will be open for admission 15 minutes before the event commences.
+*Enrolment is not required.
+The Hall will be open for admission 15 minutes before the event commences.
 Limited quota available on a first-come, first-served basis.